 Because the world’s next big international language might not be the one you expect.

 The French are a proud bunch, especially when it comes to their mother tongue.
 So it must have been hard for them to take a backseat and watch English become the lingua franca of the 21st century.

 But revenge could be on the horizon: The language beloved by Parisian poets, Russian aristocrats and pretentious grad students is set to reclaim its title when it becomes the world’s most commonly spoken language by the year 2050, according to a study by Natixis, an investment bank.

 French is currently ranked sixth among world languages, after Mandarin Chinese, English, Spanish, Hindi and Arabic.
 But it is gaining speakers quickly and, the study reports, will be spoken by 750 million in 2050, up from 220 million today.

-A demographic boom in these African states could bump the world’s percentage of French speakers from 3 percent to 8 percent by 2050.
+A boom in these African states could bump the percentage of global French speakers from 3 percent to 8 percent by 2050.